ishspsy/MKerW-A/Main_functions/README.md

 # Overview

-This directory includes main functions that directly related to main clustering analysis in the paper.
+This directory includes main functions that directly related to main clustering algorithm.

 ## Codes